SkyPeople Fruit Juice Moves Into Finance

-SkyPeople Fruit Juice (NASDAQ:SPU), have just released financials covering 2016, and news of a recent stock offering.
+SkyPeople Fruit Juice (NASDAQ:SPU) have just released financials covering 2016 and news of a recent stock offering.

 They've also recently released news about a new business venture into finance and an agricultural commodity market, so this seems like an opportune time to discuss these events.

-There's obviously risk involved in investing in any overseas company, but being a Chinese company doesn't automatically mean that it's a 'scam'.
-I'm interested in investing in companies which have successfully absolved themselves, so to begin with, here's the basis of my interest in SkyPeople, and an assessment of risk from China.
+There's obviously risk involved in investing in any overseas company, but being a Chinese company doesn't automatically mean that it's a 'scam.'
+I'm interested in investing in companies which have successfully absolved themselves, so to begin with, here's the basis of my interest in SkyPeople and an assessment of risk from China.

 Risk